When developing IT products, is rapid development always the most important value?

 Now, if the product is operating stably and continuous improvement is needed,

-simply executing specific goals quickly in small units may not be the best option.
+Simply performing specific goals quickly in small units may not be the best option.

 ✅ It is important to help each developer perform their best work.